Online Live session structure & the 1-minute-1-slide pitches by authors

 The 45-minute long online live sessions are divided in two parts:

 During the first part of the online live session, all authors that have submitted a scientific presentation (10-minute oral video or poster) have the option of presenting a live 1-minute-1-slide pitch (3-minutes-3-slides for solicited authors) to encourage attendees to view their scientific presentation.
 A maximum of approximately 25 such pitches will be scheduled, depending on the session's submissions.
-The pitch slides must be submitted by authors on 2 September 2021, at the same time as they submit their scientific presentations.
+The pitch slides must be submitted by authors on 6 September 2021, 23:59 CEST, at the same time as they submit their scientific presentations.
 The pitches will be compiled by the session chair, who during the session will show each slide for one minute, track time and hand the floor (microphone) to the authors to present their live pitch.

 The second part of the online live sessions is dedicated to a live Q&A between the authors and the attendees and is moderated by the session chairs.